How is Zeffy free?

 81. Neighbourhood block party

-As far as fundraising events go, a neighbourhood block party is one of the best fundraising ideas around.
+A neighbourhood block party is one of the best fundraising ideas around.
 It's not the easiest to implement, but once you host one, the next one gets a lot easier to manage!
+Remember to contact your local council about road-closure permits and, if you're serving alcohol, apply for a Temporary Event Notice (TEN) well in advance.

 We're all familiar with the classic bike ride or 5K run for charity.
-You can make them a bit more creative by encouraging or selling participants glow in the dark kits!
+You can make them a bit more creative by encouraging participants to wear or buy glow-in-the-dark kits!

 83. Fashion show swap

 You've heard of a fashion show, well, this is a fashion show swap!
-Participants show off the clothes they've grown out of or tired of and people can buy them for a donation to your cause or swap them for some of the clothes they've brought.
+Participants show off the clothes they've grown out of or tired of and people can buy them for a donation to your cause or swap them for some of the clothes they've brought along.

 85. Home spa day kits